Jess Quatse

-Jesse A. Quatse (April 4, 1908 – December 26, 1977) was an American football offensive tackle in the National Football League for the Green Bay Packers, Pittsburgh Pirates, and the New York Giants.
-In 1927, he coached the Pittsburgh Americans of the second American Football League.
+Jesse A. Quatse (April 4, 1908 – December 26, 1977) was an American football offensive tackle in the National Football League (NFL) for the Green Bay Packers, Pittsburgh Pirates, and the New York Giants.
+In 1927, he coached the Pittsburgh Americans of the second American Football League (AFL).
 He had also played in the second AFL the year prior for the New York Yankees.
 Prior to his professional career, Quatse played college football at the University of Pittsburgh.